cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ```

 Transfers between workers may be impacted by transient issues which may cause intermittent transfer failures.
 In these situations we take note of the
-failure that occured, and avoid using the same worker as a source for a period of time.
+failure that occurred, and avoid using the same worker as a source for a period of time.
 This time period has a default value of 15 seconds.
 It may be changed by the user using `vine_tune` with the parameter `transient-error-interval`.

 ### MiniTasks